Aliases for LIMK1 Gene

 GeneCards Summary for LIMK1 Gene

 LIMK1 (LIM Domain Kinase 1) is a Protein Coding gene.
 Diseases associated with LIMK1 include Williams-Beuren Syndrome and Supravalvular Aortic Stenosis.
-Among its related pathways are CXCR4-mediated signaling events and EPHA forward signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are Signaling by GPCR and Apoptotic Pathways in Synovial Fibroblasts.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is LIMK2.

 UniProtKB/Swiss-Prot Summary for LIMK1 Gene